jonathansick/ads_bibdesk/README.md

 ADS to BibDesk is built around two source files

 1. `adsbibdesk.py` &mdash; scrapes arXiv and ADS pages for bibliographic information
-2. `adsbibdesk.scpt` &mdash; adds the bibtex, abstract and PDF to BibDesk using AppleScript hooks.
+2. `adsbibdesk_injector.applescript` &mdash; adds the bibtex, abstract and PDF to BibDesk using AppleScript hooks.

-These sources are used by the Apple Automator files and `update_bibdesk_arxiv.sh`.
-Thus after editing either of the adsbibdesk source files, run the `build.py` script to update the Automator files and shell scripts.
+Thus after editing either of the adsbibdesk source files, run the `build.py` script to update the Automator files and shell scripts in the `build/` directory.

 ## License